 Use of Technology in Teaching and Learning Technology ushers in fundamental structural changes that can be integral to achieving significant improvements in productivity.
 Used to support both teaching and learning, technology infuses classrooms with digital learning tools, such as computers and hand held devices; expands course offerings, experiences, and learning materials; supports learning 24 hours a day, 7 days a week; builds 21st century skills; increases student engagement and motivation; and accelerates learning.
 Technology also has the power to transform teaching by ushering in a new model of connected teaching.
 This model links teachers to their students and to professional content, resources, and systems to help them improve their own instruction and personalize learning.
 The links on this page are provided for users convenience and are not an endorsement.
 Full-time online schools: The following online or virtual schools enroll students on a full-time basis.
 State operated District operated Charter operated State operated

-Connected Educators | Helping Educators Thrive in a Connected World Five Ways Teachers Can Use Technology to Help Students The Huffington Post By: Darrell M. West and Joshua Bleiberg Thomas Edison once said, “Books will soon be obsolete in the public schools…our school system will be completely changed inside of ten years."
+Connected Educators | Helping Educators Thrive in a Connected World Five Ways Teachers Can Use Technology to Help Students | Brookings Institution Thomas Edison once said, “Books will soon be obsolete in the public schools…our school system will be completely changed inside of ten years.”
+Amazingly enough, however, one of our nation’s most important inventors was proven quite wrong.
+The American education system has a remarkable resistance to innovation and the classroom experience has changed very little in the 100 years since Edison’s prediction.
 Advances in information technology have revolutionized how people communicate and learn in nearly every aspect of modern life except for education.
 Technology has failed to transform our schools because the education governance system insulates them from the disruptions that technology creates in other organizations.
 To overcome these obstacles, we must persuade teachers that technology will empower them and help their students learn.
 Schools must use technology that empowers teachers.
 Teachers should treat the adoption of technology as part of lesson planning.
-Teachers should not fear open-source technologies.
-Use online education portfolios to evaluate students.
-Teachers should embrace the Common Core State Standards.